rogernogueraplanesas/irradiare-app/docs/eredes-guide.md

      Using the concelho, it is possible to determine the NUTS I, II, and III regions.
 If the concelho is not available because the zipcode or dicofre is too short, a partial match is performed to extract at least the NUTS I and II levels, or just the NUTS I level.

-  6. The raw data files are never deleted but are replaced each time the data extraction script is executed.
+  6. The raw data files are **never deleted** but are replaced each time the data extraction script is executed.

 ---

 ## E-REDES Folder Structure:
-The  folder structure before executing the program is as it follows:
+The folder structure **before executing** the program is as follows:

 ```
 eredes